Hantzley/spark-bot-google-vision/README.md

 $ python app.py
 ```

-On Spark, create a 1-1 room with the Spark Bot, and start posting images or URL of images in that room.
+On WebEx Teams, create a 1-1 room with the WebEx Teams Bot, and start posting images or URL of images in that room.
 You will notice the posted messages being printed by your application on the terminal.
-The Bot will post the result Google Vision analysis of the image to the Spark room.
+The Bot will post the result Google Vision analysis of the image to the WebEx Teams room.

 ## Authors